 The editorial board consists of prof. dr. Marcel Barnard (editor in chief, Amsterdam/Stellenbosch), prof. dr. Teresa Berger (Yale), prof. dr. Stefan Böntert (Bochum), dr. Martin Hoondert (Tilburg), dr. Andrew Irving (Groningen), dr. Mirella Klomp (Amsterdam), prof. dr. Benedikt Kranemann (Erfurt), dr. Rima Nasrallah (Beirut), prof. dr. Paul Post (Tilburg), prof. dr. Thomas Quartier (Nijmegen/Leuven), prof. dr. Gerard Rouwhorst (Utrecht/Tilburg) and prof. dr. Cas Wepener (Stellenbosch).
 Dr. Gerard Lukken is 'honorary editor'.

 Members of the advisory board are prof. em.
 Paul Bradshaw (London), prof. dr. Joris Geldhof (Leuven), prof. dr. Arnaud Join-Lambert (Louvain-la-Neuve), prof. dr. Lizette Larson-Miller (London ON), prof. dr. Martin Klöckener (Fribourg), dr. Jan Luth (Groningen), prof. em.
-Nathan Mitchell (Notre Dame IN), prof. dr. Keith Pecklers (Rome/Boston), dr. Susan Roll (Ottawa), prof. dr. Martin Stringer (Swansea) and prof. dr. Eric Venbrux (Nijmegen).
+Nathan Mitchell (Notre Dame IN), prof. dr. Keith Pecklers (Rome/Boston), dr. Susan Roll (Ottawa), prof. dr. Martin Stringer (Swansea), prof. dr. Eric Venbrux (Nijmegen) and dr. Joanna Wojtkowiak (Utrecht).

 The series and its volumes